Bangkok to open new street food hub

-The project is located on Ratchadamri Road in Pathum Wan district.
+The project is located on Ratchadamri Road.
 Bangkok Metropolitan Administration (BMA) spokesman Aekvarunyoo Amrapala said construction had been ongoing since June 27.

 Hawker Centre would elevate the quality of Bangkok’s street food and make the city more organised, Mr Aekvarunyoo said.